MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgGroupTeamScheduleTimeCard.md

 ### -Breaks
 The list of breaks associated with the timeCard.
-To construct, please use Get-Help -Online and see NOTES section for BREAKS properties and create a hash table.
+To construct, see NOTES section for BREAKS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTimeCardBreak[]